-In addition, meat and other animal products have a huge carbon footprint due to the deforestation needed to grow feed and graze animals, as well as all the transportation involved in both feeding the animals and distributing the products to consumers.
+In addition, meat and other animal products have a huge carbon footprint due to the deforestation needed to grow feed, and graze animals, as well as all the transportation involved in both feeding the animals and distributing the products to consumers.
 That ends up being a lot of travel and tons of carbon output.

 3. Factory Farms Produce An Unbearable Smell For Local Residents

-Living by an animal farm can be quite uncomfortable.
-Livestock in the U.S. produce 500 million tons of excrement every year.
+Living near an animal farm can be quite uncomfortable.
+Livestock in the U.S. produces 500 million tons of excrement every year.
 This is way more waste than factory farms could ever redistribute as fertilizer, so the majority of waste is left to fester in massive, open-air waste lagoons.
 When these cesspools get full, factory farms will frequently get around water pollution limits by spraying liquid manure into the air, creating mists of pollutants carried away by the wind.